maria-lagerholm/ec_utbildning/r_programming/readme.md

 # Blocket Car Analysis

-This project analyzes second-hand car listings from Blocket, enriched with technical data from Transportstyrelsen and additional cost estimates such as insurance and tax.
+This project explores the factors that affect second-hand car prices and ownership costs in Sweden.
+Using scraped data from Blocket, technical specs from Transportstyrelsen, insurance prices from If, and vehicle registration trends from SCB (via API), we combine statistical inference and predictive modeling.

-## Goals
-- Predict car prices using a machine learning model (Random Forest).
-- Perform statistical inference to understand what factors influence:
-  - Insurance cost
-  - Vehicle tax
-  - Market price

-## Data Sources
-- **Blocket**: Used car listings (scraped or provided)
-- **Transportstyrelsen**: Technical car specs
-- **SCB (Statistiska centralbyrån)**: API-based vehicle registration trends
-- **If Försäkring**: Insurance cost data

-## Features
-- Automatic data cleaning and log-transformation
-- Outlier detection and removal
-- Cross-validated model tuning
-- Comparison of inference vs. prediction
+You can view the results in:

-- Residual diagnostics and variable importance analysis
+- [cars.md](cars.md): Predictive modeling and regression analysis for car prices, insurance, and tax

-## How to Run
-1. Open `cars.Rmd` in RStudio.
-2. Click **Knit** to generate the HTML report.
+- [scb.md](scb.md): SCB data trends and policy-driven registration behavior

-3. The final output will appear in the `docs/` folder.
+All code and processing steps are in `cars.Rmd`.
+The final HTML report is saved in the `docs/` folder.

-## Authors
-- Geisol
-- Maria

----

-*This project was developed as part of the course "Programmering i R".*
+Project by Geisol Yissel Urbina and Maria Lagerholm, as part of the course *Programmering i R*.